 Normal Business Hours: 8.00 am to 6.00 pm local UK time, each Business Day.

-Progression Framework Content: any item of content which is proprietary to Progression or its customers which is made available by Progression or its licensors for use by Customer on the Services, including template positions, role requirements, skills or competencies, career ladders, team structures, and frameworks, but excluding Open Source Framework Content.
+Progression Framework Content: any item of content which is proprietary to Progression or its customers which is made available by Progression for use by Customer on the Services, including template positions, role requirements, skills or competencies, career ladders, team structures, and frameworks, but excluding Open Source Framework Content.

 Renewal Period: the period described in section 15.1.

 Services: the subscription services provided by Progression to the Customer under this Agreement via www.progressionapp.com, progression.fyi or any other website notified to the Customer by Progression from time to time, as more particularly described in the Documentation, including access to Accessible Framework Content.

 Software: the online software applications provided by Progression as part of the Services.

 Subscription Fees: the subscription fees payable by the Customer to Progression for the User Subscriptions, as varied in accordance with these Terms.

 Subscription Term: has the meaning given in section 15.1 (being the Initial Subscription Term together with any subsequent Renewal Periods).

 UK Data Protection Legislation: all applicable data protection and privacy legislation in force from time to time in the UK including the General Data Protection Regulation ((EU) 2016/679); the Data Protection Act 2018; the Privacy and Electronic Communications Directive 2002/58/EC (as updated by Directive 2009/136/EC) and the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended.